NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 X.t1
 ```

-This represents the physical interconnect as a distributed resistive network instead of one ideal zero-resistance node.
+This represents physical interconnect as a distributed resistance network rather than as a single ideal zero-resistance node.

 ### Parasitic Capacitances

-The same netlist also contained:
+The final netlist also contained:

 ```text
 C0